Hearing aid accessories

 Pairing your hearing aids to your smartphone

 Are you tired of adjusting your hearing aids using fiddly buttons?
 With many of our hearing aids, including Oticon hearing aids, that's a thing of the past.
-Most of our hearing aids can link directly to a companion app, such as the Oticon ON app, so you can not only control your hearing aids from your screen, but you can stream sounds directly from your phone to your hearing aids!
+Most of our hearing aids can link directly to an app, such as the Oticon Companion app, so you can control your hearing aids from your screen!

-It's easy to pair your hearing aids with your smartphone – for Oticon hearing aids follow the step-by-step instructions below.
+It's easy to pair your hearing aids with your smartphone – for Oticon hearing aids follow the step-by-step instructions here.

 For information about other manufacturers, please speak to your audiologist.